JasonFritsche/angular-highlight-search-pipe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

 ## About
 This is a sample project that shows a working implementation of an Angular pipe that will highlight searched text.
+Please feel free to check out [this article](https://dev.to/juniordevforlife/highlight-search-results-with-an-angular-pipe-42cb) that I wrote regarding this project.

 ## Run Locally
 - clone this project in to a directory of your choosing on your local machine